jhayes/jhayes.github.io/quotes.md

 permalink: /quotes/
 ---

+Snippets of stuff that I thought were interesting.
+Some are classic, others are 'new-age'.

 > To understand the man you have to know what
 > was happening in the world when he was twenty.
 <div style="text-align: right">Napoleon Bonaparte<br><br></div>